monkale-io/coredns-manager-operator/docs/dnsconnector.md

    $ kubectl describe cm coredns
    ```

 5. Coredns will automatically reload the restored CoreDNS configuration in a few minutes.
-However, the operator will not remove the `Volume`, `VolumeMoun`t, and `Mount` resources for zone files.
+However, the operator will not remove the `Volumes` and `VolumeMounts` resources for zone files.
 You will need to remove these resources manually.
 (This is expected to be fixed in future versions.)
    ```sh
    # remove zone volumes and volumeMounts
    $ kubectl edit deployments.apps coredns